ras44/uplifteval/README.md

 # uplifteval

 ## Description
 `uplifteval` provides a variety of plots and metrics to evaluate the predictions of uplift models for both binary and continuous outcomes.
+Naming conventions are somewhat inconsistent due to the mix of packages that have been ported into this package.

 Included with the package are: